kurtkanaskie/product-recommendations-v1/README.md

 ### Train BigQuery to Predict Customer Propensity

-Follow the Machine Learning tutorial [Predicting customer propensity to buy by using BigQuery ML and AI Platform](https://cloud.google.com/architecture/predicting-customer-propensity-to-buy).
+OLD: Follow the Machine Learning tutorial [Predicting customer propensity to buy by using BigQuery ML and AI Platform](https://cloud.google.com/architecture/predicting-customer-propensity-to-buy).

+NEW: Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml)

 Then return here to setup Spanner and Apigee.

 ### Setup Spanner Product Catalog